TRCDevelopers/Clayium/README.md

 See [wiki](https://trcdevelopers.github.io/Clayium/) for more information.

-## Ported Features

-- up to tier 13 Clay Fabricator Mk3, except for those listed below.
-- PAN

 ## WIP Features

-- Clay Guns
+- Clay guns
-- Config (`ProgressionRate` etc.)
+- Some config options (`ProgressionRate` etc.)
-- Integrations with Other Mods
+- Some cross-mod recipes

 ## License